gitee2github/docs/docs/en/docs/thirdparty_migration/x2openEuleruserguide.md

 -   Hardware assessment

-    Check whether the entire system (x86/AArch64) and plug-in cards (RAID/NIC/FC/IB/GPU/SSD/TPM) in the running environment are in the openEuler compatibility list.
+    Checks whether the entire system (x86/AArch64) and plug-in cards (RAID/NIC/FC/IB/GPU/SSD/TPM) in the running environment are in the openEuler compatibility list.

 ## Installation